josh-/juniordev-hacktoberfest/README.md

 1. [Sign up to Hacktoberfest](https://hacktoberfest.digitalocean.com)
 2. _optionally_ [Sign up to Microsoft's Hacktoberfest challenge](https://aka.ms/hacktoberfestshirt) ([more info here](https://open.microsoft.com/2018/09/18/hacktoberfest-2018-microsoft/))

+If you need a good first PR, add yourself to the [participants](participants) folder!

 ## Code of Conduct

 This event is bound by the [Hacktoberfest Code of Conduct](https://do.co/hacktoberconduct) - please give it a read.